ss7886/MLPractice/README.md

 # MLPractice
-Implementing and testing various ML methods by hand
+Implementing and testing various ML methods

+Implemented so far:
+- Linear Regression

+To do:
+- Linear regression with regularizers
+- Linear models with gradient descent
+- Dimensionality reduction with PCA
+- Neural Networks